 A licensed health insurance agent can help you find and compare Medicare Advantage plans in your area so you find the benefits that are important to you, understand your likely costs or savings under the plan, and know whether your providers are in-network.
 They can also help you enroll in the plan of your choice.

 Medicare Advantage (Part C) Eligibility

 When it comes to Medicare Part C eligibility, you must have Medicare Parts A and B and live in the plan’s service area.
-While people with End-Stage Renal Disease (permanent kidney failure) generally can’t join most Medicare Advantage Plans, they may be able to join certain Special Needs Plans, like a Chronic Condition Special Needs Plan (C-SNP).
+You will have options for Medicare Advantage Plans and you may be able to join certain Special Needs Plans, like a Chronic Condition Special Needs Plan (C-SNP).